apache/gravitino/docs/iceberg-rest-service.md

 Assuming the Gravitino server is deployed in the `GRAVITINO_HOME` directory, you can locate the configuration options in [`$GRAVITINO_HOME/conf/gravitino.conf`](gravitino-server-config.md).
 There are three types of configurations for the Iceberg REST catalog service:

-1. **Gravitino Iceberg REST Catalog Service Configuration:**

-In this section, you can specify the HTTP server properties like host and port.
+1. [**REST Catalog Server Configuration**](#rest-catalog-server-configuration): you can specify the HTTP server properties like host and port.

 2. **Gravitino Iceberg metrics store Configuration:**

 You could implement a custom Iceberg metrics store and set corresponding Iceberg metrics store configuration.

-3. **Gravitino Iceberg Catalog backend Configuration:**

-Here, you have the option to set the specified catalog-backend to either jdbc or hive.
+2. [**Iceberg Catalog Configuration**](#iceberg-catalog-configuration): you have the option to set the specified catalog-backend to either jdbc or hive.

-4. **Other Iceberg Catalog Properties Defined by Apache Iceberg:**

-This section allows you to configure additional properties defined by Apache Iceberg.
+4. [**Other Iceberg Catalog Properties Defined by Apache Iceberg**](#other-apache-iceberg-catalog-properties): allows you to configure additional properties defined by Apache Iceberg.

+Please refer to the following sections for details.

-### Gravitino Iceberg REST catalog service configuration
+### REST catalog server configuration

 | Configuration item                                          | Description                                                                                                                                                                                                                                                | Default value                                                                | Required | Since Version |
 |-------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------|----------|---------------|